 - ACECQA reserves the right to change the frequency with which updates are forwarded to subscribers.

-When an individual looks at the ACECQA website, the internet service provider makes a record of the individual’s visit and logs (in server logs) the following information for statistical purposes:
+When an individual looks at the ACECQA website, the hosting service provider makes a record of the individual’s visit and logs (in server logs) the following information for statistical purposes:

 - the individual’s top level domain name (for example .com, .gov, .org, .au, etc)